 - Common file types include: AI, EPS, PDF, SVG

-Some raster images can be converted to vector.
+Some raster images can be converted to vectors.
 For help, please contact our Design Services team.